burnttomato/CrossLabsCookingRobot/README.md

 2. Create a spreadsheet of abstract modules from the verbs sampled.
 For each, include paramaters that a robot would need to execute the module, as well as some example use cases.

 3. Prompt engineer the Falcon 7b Instruct model to work on one line of an instruction, translating the natural language into a string of modules.
-At the moment, not sure how to determine how many modules it should create, so it often overshoots.

 ## Usage Instructions